 Several homes on Anapu Place in Waikele, Honolulu participate in a coordinated light show complete with holiday-themed music.
 The neighborhood was featured on the ABC special, "The Great Christmas Light Fight" last year.

 Namoku Street in Kane'ohe, Honolulu is another neighborhood that put up Christmas displays.
 In fact, the area has been nicknamed Christmas Lane due to several homes' vibrant holiday decorations.
+After visiting this lane, you will lie on your twin mattress bed at night and dream of beautiful Christmas lights, they will be stuck in your mind for days!!

 Sit Under and Marvel at the Centuries-Old Lahaina Banyan Tree

-The magnificent Lahaina Banyan Tree, the oldest in the state, is decked out in colorful Christmas lights during holiday season every year.
+The magnificent Lahaina Banyan Tree, the oldest in the state, is decked out in colorful Christmas lights during the holiday season every year.
 Sitting in one of the numerous benches under the lighted tree is simply magical.

 Attend a Christmas-Themed Luau